-Reviewed: 9 February 2018, 16:20 NZDT
+- Reviewed: 9 February 2018, 16:20 NZDT

-There is some risk to your security in Trinidad and Tobago due to terrorism and violent crime and we advise caution.View Larger Map Close/Open map
+Exercise increased caution in Trinidad and Tobago due to terrorism and violent crime.View Larger Map Close/Open map

 There is a high level of violent crime in Trinidad and Tobago, which includes armed robbery, sexual assault and murder.
 Foreigners have been victims in the past.
 Tourists and foreigners are often affected by petty crimes, such as pickpocketing, bag snatching and car theft, which increases during holiday periods such as Christmas and Carnival.